Resources » Other Topics » How Does OCR Work? Optical Character Recognition Meaning in PDFs

 Why Use Optical Character Recognition?

-You may be wondering why you need to know about OCRs and what you would want to use them for.
 OCRs are particularly useful when you want to edit and interact with a piece of text more effectively.
 If you have physical notes, you can’t use the CTRL + F to search for specific words or phrases.
 If you made a mistake in your notes or need to add something new, it’s much easier to make a change in a digital document than a physical one.

 OCRs are also useful if you receive a piece of text that’s difficult to read.
 An OCR can scan that piece of text and convert it into a digital document that’s much easier to read.
 You can then increase the font size of that text to make it even more decipherable.

 While the PDF file format isn’t necessarily an “image,” it also isn’t an editable doc.
 PDFs are designed to maintain their formatting settings across any device to be easy to read and access no matter what.
 If you want to edit the text in a PDF, however, you’ll either need to use a PDF reader or convert the PDF to an editable doc.
-If you choose the latter option, an OCR like PDF.Live scans the PDF and creates a new document with the text from the original PDF that you can then edit.
+If you choose the latter option, PDF.Live’s automated OCR scans the PDF and creates a new document with the text from the original PDF that you can then edit.

-PDF.Live offers both options:
+PDF.Live offers all options: